Chapter 5 - Value Streams Defined

 Organisations typically operate several categories:

-Customer value streams, delivering products or services externally.
+- Customer value streams, delivering products or services externally.

-Operational value streams, enabling internal capabilities such as procurement or workforce management.
+- Operational value streams, enabling internal capabilities such as procurement or workforce management.

-Regulatory value streams, ensuring compliance and risk management.
+- Regulatory value streams, ensuring compliance and risk management.

-Innovation value streams, generating and scaling new offerings.
+- Innovation value streams, generating and scaling new offerings.

-Relationship to Strategy
+Relationship with Strategy

 Conclusion